hyperspy/hyperspy/doc/user_guide/eels.rst

     >>> s.add_elements(('B', 'N'))

-We pass the low-loss spectrum to :py:func:`~.hspy.create_model` to include the effect of multiple scattering by Fourier-ratio convolution.
+In order to include the effect of plural scattering we provide the low-loss spectrum to :py:meth:`~._signals.eels.EELSSpectrum.create_model`:

 .. code-block:: python